alaugks/spring-messagesource-base/README.md

 ### Service (Dependency Injection)

-The MessageSource can be set via Autowire to access the translations.
+The MessageSource can be set via Autowire to access the transUnits.

 ```java
 import org.springframework.context.MessageSource;